 Fredericksburg is an awesome Texas Hill Country town to visit any time of year, but it is especially amazing during the wildflower season.

-Enchanted Rock is a great place to go hiking and to see some Texas bluebonnets!
+Enchanted Rock is a great place to go hiking and see some Texas bluebonnets!

 You can start your bluebonnet hunt at the Lyndon B. Johnson State Park and Historic Site.

 Another great place in Fredericksburg is Wildseed Farms.
-They grow acres of Texas wildflowers in order to harvest their seeds.
+They grow acres of Texas wildflowers to harvest their seeds.
 (The above picture was taken at Wildseed Farms!)

 You can also do the Willow City Loop while in the Hill Country.
-The Willow City Loop is located just off of Highway 16, right outside of Fredericksburg and is a fabulous bluebonnet drive.
+The Willow City Loop is located just off Highway 16, right outside of Fredericksburg, and is a fabulous bluebonnet drive.
 There are large fields of bluebonnets here!

 Llano

-Those in the know of Texas small towns realize that Llano is a hidden gem in this big state.
-If you go, be sure you know how to pronounce the name of the town, it is LAH-no.
+Those in the know of Texas small towns realize Llano is a hidden gem in this big state.
+If you go, be sure you know how to pronounce the town’s name, it is LAH-no.

 Llano has a 1927 single-screen theatre, a cool record store, and a small museum outlining the town’s history.
 You can also find some great eating establishments and some small-town shopping.

-Highway 29 both east and west of Llano is usually lined with bluebonnet fields.
+Highway 29, east and west of Llano, is usually lined with bluebonnet fields.

 Lake Mineral Wells State Park